 Before operating the machine, make sure that any possible dangerous condition has been properly removed.

-Before starting machine, check that steering and attachment controls are in the neutral position and the safety lever is in the LOCK position.
+Before starting machine, always check that all controls are in the neutral position and the safety lever is in the LOCK position.
 Immediately report any malfunction of parts or systems to the maintenance managers for proper action.

 Prior to starting the engine, check, adjust and lock the driver's seat for maximum riding comfort and control accessibility.
 Prior to operating the machine and/or its attachments, check that bystanders are outside the machine operating range.
 Sound the horn.